-Customer: Major Road Projects Victoria
+Customer: Major Road Projects Victoria (MRPV)

 Contract: Design and Construct

-Location: Dingley, Victoria
+Location: Melbourne, Victoria

-The nine kilometre freeway will link the Mornington Peninsula Freeway at Springvale Road in Aspendale Gardens to the Dingley Bypass in Dingley Village, creating a continuous freeway from Frankston To Clayton.
+The nine kilometre freeway links the Mornington Peninsula Freeway at Springvale Road in Aspendale Gardens to the Dingley Bypass in Dingley Village, creating a continuous freeway from Frankston To Clayton.

-Key features of the project include:
+Key features of the project included:

-- bridges over Governor Road, Lower Dandenong Road and Centre Dandenong Road instead of traffic lights
+- bridges over Governor Road, Lower Dandenong Road and Centre Dandenong Road, instead of traffic lights

 - a bridge over Old Dandenong Road to keep it open for Dingley Village residents